AlexanderPCafa/Server-Login-monitor-Zabbix/README.md

 # Server-Login-monitor-Zabbix
-uses Microsoft-Windows-TerminalServices-LocalSessionManager windows log to find logins and logouts to server. and fires alarm when a user logs in to a server
+Uses the Microsoft-Windows-TerminalServices-LocalSessionManager Windows log to find logins and logouts to server. and fires alarm (and logs) when a user logs in to a server

-Simply import to zabbix and add the template to desired hosts.
+Simply import to Zabbix and add the Template to desired hosts.